Ugocode/InstaPost/README.md

 Its really short and easy with very few lines of code to make all the magic happen.

 Some of the beauties of python.

+WHATS in This Repo:

+1) A readme.md file

+2) A dot py file that contains the code for the instagram posting.

+3) An example picture to post on instagram